 Amaryllis Garden Care

-Amaryllis appreciate at least one feeding upon emergence in early spring.
+Amaryllis appreciates at least one feeding upon emergence in early spring.
 Although not necessary, additional fertilizer can be applied a couple more times throughout the growing season as needed using a balanced fertilizer at the recommended rates.

 Amaryllis also needs to be kept moist throughout the growing season, though established plants are fairly tolerant of drought.